 The World Famous bear viewing at Brooks Falls is only a short walk from Brooks Lodge.
 As many as fifty bears can be viewed fishing along the mile and a half long Brooks River during the peak of the salmon season.
 Many visitors see bears within minutes of arrival.
 All visitors are instructed by the National Park Service on how to conduct themselves in "Bear Country".

 Besides the famous Brooks River and Brooks Falls, bear viewing opportunities abound in the park, and no one has more experience or better locations for viewing these magnificent animals than we do.

 What You Need To Know

 Your travels to Brooks Lodge in Katmai National Park begin when you board a pressurized propjet aircraft bound for King Salmon.
 Upon arrival into King Salmon you will connect with your 20 minute scenic floatplane service to Brooks Lodge.
 Upon arrival at Brooks Lodge you will have the opportunity to visit the World Famous Brooks Falls where brown bears feed and the friendly National Park Service rangers will point you in the right direction and answer all of your questions about this incredible park.
-PLEASE NOTE: Some walking is required.
+PLEASE NOTE: walking is required over gravel and un-even terrain.
+Tour participants must be able to get in/out of small aircrafts with minimal assistance.
 Click the following link to view Map of Katmai National Park/Brooks Camp.